 Although I typically recommend limiting sugar, especially during the first trimester when it can aggravate morning sickness, crystallized ginger or natural ginger chews can easily be stored in your purse for times when nausea strikes and you’re out and about.

 If using the fresh leaves, rub gently between your fingers to release the plant’s natural oils and then rip them into smaller pieces before adding a couple of tablespoons to a cup of hot water.
 Alternately, add about a tablespoon of the dried herb to hot water and let steep for three to five minutes before drinking.

-Again, I recommend avoiding sugar during your pregnancy, but for emergencies natural mint candies or gum can be a lifesaver when you’re out and about and don’t have another option.
+Again, I recommend avoiding sugar during your pregnancy, but for emergencies natural mint candies can be a lifesaver when you’re out and about and don’t have another option.
 Just be sure to check the label and avoid anything that contains artificial sweeteners.